philippinedeveloper/Warlock-BackendExtensionCompiler/README.md

 **Warlock** is an MIT App Inventor Extension Builder that builds extensions.
 It doesn't need to be installed unlike Appinventor-Sources & It does not need Apache Ant at all!, The installation of Warlock offline is Optional, but I would reccomend building extensions using Warlock online.

-Supports:

-Some tools made for Warlock, are not natively supported.
+# Some tools made for Warlock in this list, are not natively supported.
 You need to download the JAR files or access the tool via browsers (if the tool is a website).
+## Supports
 Java 11 for creating extensions (d8)

 Offline extension building